SirSgtCire/Story-Engine/README.md

 1. Order all cards (1 - 78).
 2. Separate Major Arcana from Minor Arcana.
 3. Shuffle all Minor Arcana together, 1st half in right hand reversed, 2nd half upright, both sides face down.
-4. Deal all Minor Arcana cards out to all players
+4. Deal all Minor Arcana cards out to all players.
 - Always deal cards vertical to each player.
 5. Shuffle all Major Arcana together, 1st half in right hand reversed, 2nd hand upright, both sides face down.
 6. Deal all Major Arcana cards out to all players.